Hanover College: 20th century

 In 1995 the $11 million Horner Health and Recreation Center was opened; it was named for the president emeritus and his wife.

 21st century

-In 2000 a $23 million Science Center was dedicated, which now houses all of the college's five natural sciences in the same facility.
+In 2000, a $23 million Science Center was dedicated, which now houses all of the college's natural sciences in the same facility.

 In May 2006, Nichols announced his plans to retire at the conclusion of the 2007 academic year.
 His accomplishments include the revision of the curriculum which expanded study abroad offerings.
-Additionally, he oversaw implementation of the Center for Business Preparation, an innovation program designed to link liberal arts education with business.
+Additionally, he oversaw implementation of the Center for Business Preparation, an innovative program designed to link liberal arts education with business.
 In 2004, Hanover was awarded $11.4 million to start the Rivers Institute, a multi-disciplinary center to study all aspects of rivers throughout the world.

-In the fall of 2007, Sue DeWine, former provost at Marietta College in Ohio, succeeded Nichols as president of Hanover College as the 15th president of Hanover College.
+In the fall of 2007, Sue DeWine, former provost at Marietta College in Ohio, succeeded Nichols as Hanover's 15th president.
 DeWine was succeeded by Lake Lambert in 2015.